 The matter of happiness was one of my “problems” with traditional marriage.
 By the time I met Joseph, I’d seen enough of thorny marriages.
 So, while I really wanted to have a partner in life, and Joseph was the right person, I wasn’t ready to trade-in my hard-won independence for something less.

-How could I prevent the disillusioning shift in my marriage, and subsequently my life, that I saw in so many others?
+How could I prevent that disillusioning shift from happening in my marriage, and subsequently my life, that I saw in so many others?

 The first step I took was creating a “deciding question” that would be my guide.
 It was my way of checking in with myself and my feelings.
 The question I chose then (and still ask myself today) was: “Am I happier now than when I was single?”

-When I ask that question, and I answer honestly, I either affirm that I’m on the right track, or if I’m not, I give myself permission to figure out why.
+When I ask that question, and I answer honestly, I either affirm that I’m on the right track or if I’m not, I give myself permission to figure out why.
 Once I do, and because it’s how The Five-Year Marriage® works, I bring it up at a family meeting.
-Joseph and I have a conversation about it.
+Joseph, my partner, and I have a conversation about it.
 We make adjustments as needed.
+These conversations allow us to air our grievances, affirm what’s working and figure out a way to move forward, together.

-Family Meetings are the highway both Joseph and I travel to insure we are getting what we need.
+Family Meetings are the highway both Joseph and I travel to ensure we are getting what we both need.
 They are a two-way street.

 Give it a try.